-- the editing of the international scholarly journal Language Problems and Language Planning (founded as La Monda Lingvo-Problemo, 1969-1976), which is published three times a year by the well-known academic publishing house John Benjamins (chief editor: Timothy Reagan);
+- the editing of the international scholarly journal Language Problems and Language Planning (founded as La Monda Lingvo-Problemo, 1969-1976), which is published three times a year by the well-known academic publishing house John Benjamins (editor-in-chief: François Grin);

-- the compilation of an annual bibliography of publications on Esperanto studies and interlinguistics, which is published as part of a much larger data base by the US-based Modern Languages Association;
+- the compilation of a bibliography of publications on Esperanto studies and interlinguistics, which is published as part of a much larger data base by the US-based Modern Languages Association;

-- the organization of the Esperantologiaj Konferencoj as part of the annual World Esperanto Congress;
+- the organization of the Conferences on Esperantology as part of the annual World Esperanto Congress;

-- the organization (often with local or international partners) of the Nitobe Simposia on language policy, and of other specialist conferences and seminars, for example at the United Nations.
+- the organization (often with local or international partners), and in collaboration with ESF) of the Nitobe Symposia on language policy, and of other specialist conferences and seminars, for example at the United Nations.

 In July 2007, in Amsterdam, CED arranged the Conference of Universities where Esperanto or Interlinguistics Is Taught.
 This broadening of CED’s field of activities is expected to lead to further initiatives in this field.